ietf-wg-privacypass/base-drafts/CHARTER.md

 create and later verify tokens that are redeemed by an ecosystem of clients, such that:

-- Any token granted by a given Issuer is unlinkable with all other tokens granted by the same Issuer.
+- Any token granted by a given Issuer is indistinguishable from all other tokens granted by the same Issuer key at redemption time.
 - Clients can verify that a token granted by an Issuer corresponds to a committed keypair.
 - Tokens are unforgeable.